 Receipt Bank offers a cloud computing service, combined with AI and data handling, to automatically compile accounts and expenses, saving its clients time and effort.
 Receipt Bank’s users can download reports and spreadsheets, or even integrate the service with their own cloud-based accounting software.

 It’s easy to implement, and it saves businesses staff hours and costs.
 Companies clearly like it, so 2019 may end up being the seventh year of continued growth for the company.

-In May this year, an online mortgage broker, Trussle, secured £13.6 million in round B funding, so we can expect to see more from the company over the next year.
+In May 2018, an online mortgage broker, Trussle, secured £13.6 million in round B funding, so we can expect to see more from the company in 2019.